We spend about a third of our lives in bed, so we truly believe it’s worth investing in a great set of sheets.

 “It took about a year to research everything.
-We looked at which country had the most precipitation and arid climate and determined that Pakistan was the best climate to source and manufacture our cotton,” says Julien.
-“Pakistan is an arid climate with a lot of precipitation - around 200 meters per year.
-With more rain, the more you can grow the cotton bowl, which needs to open up during growth.
-“There’s only 1% of companies using organic cotton worldwide for bedding products, so it’s very minimal.”
+We looked at which country had the most precipitation and arid climate and found that Pakistan had the best climate to source and manufacture our cotton,” says Julien.
+“Pakistan has an arid climate with a lot of precipitation - around 200 meters per year.
+The more rain the more you can grow the cotton bowl, which needs to open up during growth.
+“There’s only 1% of companies that use organic cotton worldwide for bedding products, it’s very little.”

 Determining the Fabric & the Blend